learnworksmart/introduction/docker/README.md

 	* `sudo python3 init_db.py`, this will create a `database.db` file.
 	* `sudo flask run --host=0.0.0.0 --port=80`
 1. Open a web browser and visit our web application `http://127.0.0.1`.
 1. Terminate the web application.
+1. Remove the `database.db` file.

 ## Dockerised our web application and upload it to **Docker Hub**
 1. On our local machine, browse to the `docker` folder which consists of our `Dockerfile`.